Pittsburgh Lawyer For Noncompete Disputes

 How Does Litigation Proceed Regarding a Non-Compete Provision?

-A judge -- not a jury -- decides whether the noncompete is enforceable, so the processes is streamlined, meaning, there is no jury picking, and the rules of evidence are much more relaxed, because the judge ruling on objections also hears the case (and the evidence).
+The plaintiff files a Complaint plus a motion to enjoin the Defendant from competing with the Plaintiff.
+Then, a judge -- not a jury -- decides whether the noncompete is enforceable, so the processes is streamlined, meaning, there is no jury picking, and the rules of evidence are much more relaxed, because the judge ruling on objections also hears the case (and the evidence).
 Make sense?
-Click here to learn about what information and documents (discovery) takes place in non-compete litigation.

 Do All States Honor Non-Compete Agreements?